JPBrabant/learning-git/Cheat sheet.md

 # Info about your repository

+`log`
-`git log`
+- `git log`                  : Show the whole commit history
-- `--all` : All branches, not only the current one.
+    - `--all`                : All branches, not only the current one (HEAD).
-- `--oneline` : Only the commit hash and the commit message will appear
+    - `--oneline`            : Only the commit hash and the commit message will appear.
-- `--graph` : Usefull to see merge
+    - `--graph`              : Show a graph allowing you to see all merges.
-- `--follow <path>` : See all commit that change a file.
+- `git log <path>...`        : Show commits related to a file.
+    - `--follow`             : Continue listing the history of a file beyond renames (works only for a single file).
+- `git log -S <string>`      : Search `<string>` in the code and show commit that changed that code.
+- `git log --grep <pattern>` : Search the regex `<pattern>` in all commits messages.

 `show`
+Show commit, tag, branch
 - `git show <commit>:<path>` : Show the content of a file at a specific `<commit>`, if `<commit>` is omited, the index is assumed

-`git status`
+`status`
+- `git status` : Show your current branch, if it's up to date with origin, and the state of all untracked and tracked files.

 `git blame`